cssnr/noaa-weather-android/README.md

 ## Crash Reporting

-Without crash reporting, fixing a bug requires a lot from you:
+Without crash reporting, fixing a bug requires you to:

 - Stop what you're doing and open a browser
 - Go to the GitHub repo and create an Issue
 - Explain exactly what you were doing when the app crashed
 - Hope I can re-create the bug myself to get the stack trace

-That's a heavy ask on for an app that's already not working, and it leaves these users with a bad experience or an app that is not working.
+That's a heavy ask for an app that's already not working, and leaves these users with a bad experience or broken app.

-To close that gap without compromising your data or privacy, the app embeds [ACRA](https://github.com/ACRA/acra) — an open-source crash reporting library.
+To close that gap without compromising your data or privacy, this app uses [ACRA](https://github.com/ACRA/acra) — an open-source crash reporting library.
 Reports are received by a self-hosted [Acrarium](https://github.com/F43nd1r/Acrarium) backend that runs on my own infrastructure, so crash data does not go to any third-party (Google or other Big Data) services.

 **You can turn crash reporting on or off at any time with a toggle on the Settings page.**